Felix's pov

 He pauses again and starts circling on the countertop with his finger.
 "I mean that, back then, it didn't seem like she was gonna convert or something.
 So there must be a super strong reason for her conversion."

 Another pause.
 He shakes his head as he looks back at me before continuing, "I don't think she will be willingly breaking any of the rules of her current religion.
 And that's only one problem when I'm not even considering other facts.
-There are so many odds on your way if you wanna go down that path.
+A major one obviously but there are others as well.
+So many odds on your way if you wanna go down that path.
 My suggestion will be that you should consider giving them a thought.
 I know I'm thinking way ahead probably but this situation will come one day or other.
+I can say that for sure.
 You need to be prepared for that."

-I take some time to let his word sink in.
+I take some time to let his words sink in.
 Luckily, Ian understands and stays quiet.
-To be honest, what he said isn't something new.
+To be honest, what he has said isn't something new.
 I've thought that too.
-But it never seemed serious enough to consider.
+But it has never seemed serious enough to consider.
 I mean I can just hang out with her and be a friend normally, no?

 Yes, I should do that.
 Anything else can wait for later.
 I'll consider whatever is there to consider later when the right time comes.

 Making up my mind, I look back at Ian.
-"Thanks, Ian, for your..........words.
-Just so you know, I'm not thinking anything that deep.
+"Thanks, Ian, for your... considerate words.
+Just so you know, I'm not thinking anything that deep now.
 We are just friends though I'm pretty sure she doesn't even consider me as a friend.
-She helped me a lot and I'm truly grateful to her for that.
+She has helped me a lot these past few days and I'm truly grateful to her for that.
 Nothing more is going on.
 However, thanks again for your advice.
 I'll keep them in mind."

 He nods with an appreciative smile.
 "Anytime, bro."